Hashimaru0/asymmetric-encryption/README.md

 # Asymmetric encryption

-Script for symmetrically encrypting files and encrypting that key asymmetrically to facilitate secure file sharing.
+Script for symmetrically encrypting files using a key and asymmetrically encrypting that key to facilitate secure file sharing.

 ## Usage
-Files inside toEncrypt folder get encrypted using symmetric encryption and placed inside encrypted folder.
+Files inside toEncrypt folder get encrypted and placed inside encrypted folder.
 ```python
 from cryptography.fernet import Fernet
 import rsa